oktadev/okta-blog/_source/_posts/2021-10-04-spring-boot-spa.md

 ## Finish The Vue Front-End Client App

-The next file you need to create is a wrapper for the Okta Sign-In widget.
+The next file you need to create is a wrapper for the Okta Sign-In Widget.

 Create a `src/components/Login.vue` file with the following content.